Miles of Gloucester, 1st Earl of Hereford: Career

 Miles's first achievement on behalf of Matilda was to relieve Brian Fitz Count who was blockaded in Wallingford Castle.
 In November (1139) he again advanced from Gloucester and attacked and burnt Worcester.
 He also captured the castles of Winchcombe, Cerne, and Hereford.
 Meanwhile, he was deprived by Stephen of his office of constable.
 He took part in the victory at Lincoln (2 February 1141), and on the consequent triumph of the empress, he accompanied her in her progress, and was one of her three chief followers on her entry (2 March) into Winchester.
 He was with her at Reading when she advanced on London, and on reaching St. Albans Matilda bestowed on him a house at Westminster.
 He was among those who fled with her from London shortly after, and it was on his advice, when they reached Gloucester, that she ventured back to Oxford.
 There, on 25 July 1141, she bestowed on him the town and castle of Hereford and made him earl of that shire, as well as the forests of the Hay of Hereford and Trinela in avowed consideration of his faithful service.
 With singular unanimity, hostile chroniclers testify to his devotion to her cause.
 He even boasted that she had lived at his expense throughout her stay in England.

 As "Earl Miles", he now accompanied her to Winchester, and on the rout of her forces on 14 September 1141 he escaped to Gloucester, where he arrived "exhausted, alone, and with scarcely a rag to his back".
-Towards the end of the year he was in Bristol making a grant to Llanthony Priory in the presence of the Empress Matilda and the Robert, Earl of Gloucester.
+Towards the end of the year he was in Bristol making a grant to Llanthony Priory in the presence of the Empress Matilda and Robert, Earl of Gloucester.
 In 1142 he is proved by charters to have been with the Empress at Oxford and to have received her permission to hold Abergavenny Castle of Brian Fitz Count.
 It is probably to the summer of this year that he made a formal deed of alliance with the Earl of Gloucester, and as a hostage, he gave the Earl his son Mahel.

 In 1143 Miles's pressing want of money to pay his troops led him to demand large sums from the church lands.
 Robert de Bethune, Bishop of Hereford, withstood his demands, and, on the Earl invading his lands, excommunicated him and his followers, and laid the diocese under interdict.
 The Earl's kinsman, Gilbert Foliot (Abbot of Gloucester), appealed to the legate on his behalf against the bishop's severity.